Best trails in Dandenong Ranges National Park

 - Forest trails in Dandenong Ranges National Park

-- Historic site trails in Dandenong Ranges National Park
+- Trails with historic sites in Dandenong Ranges National Park

 - Lake trails in Dandenong Ranges National Park